President and Chief Executive Officer

-Michaela serves as the Membership Assistant at CCA.
+Michaela serves as the Marketing Manager at CCA.
 She graduated Cum Laude from Loyola University Chicago with Bachelor of Arts degrees in Journalism and Political Science, and a minor in French Language.
 She also studied in Beijing, China at the University of International Business and Economics.
 Before joining CCA, Michaela worked in Marketing and Public Relations in Washington D.C., and as a journalist in Nigeria, West Africa.

 Biova Kabine leads CCA's Finance Program.
 A graduate of Université Paris Ouest Nanterre La Défense in Paris, France with a B.A. in Foreign Languages and International Business, Biova also holds a Masters in International Affairs from Penn State University with a focus on economic development policies, South-South cooperation, and Africa as a regional specialization.
 He has conducted in-depth research into the role of African security forces in economic development and democracy building, Chinese oil policy in Africa, and how the Asian Tigers’ economies can serve as a blueprint for African nations.
 He is fluent in French, Spanish, Ewe and Fon.